 - The last days in Beijing and the return journey

-My 27 videos (about 90 minutes in total) are found on my YouTube channel.
-They are probably most easily reached by clicking the playlist links page.
+There are also 27 videos (about 90 minutes in total) from this journey, on my YouTube channel.
+You can also find them on my playlist links page.